Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 Form and Function

-A few final observations and lessons gleaned from the Monarch's new appearance and functions; The first having to do with its colors.
+A few final observations and lessons gleaned from the Monarch's new appearance and functions; The first has to do with its colors.
 Three colors decorate the butterfly—the predominant being orange.
 Orange is a secondary color made up of red and yellow.

 . . . you were not redeemed with corruptible things,like silver or gold, from your aimless conduct received by tradition from your fathers, but with the precious blood of Christ.